mdhender/canvas/README.md

 # Assumptions

-## You can run command from the terminal
+## You can run commands from the terminal
 You will have to use the command line to run Hugo commands.

 ## MacOS